What law governs homeschooling in Colorado?

 How do I choose a curriculum?

 Outside of Truancy or other court action, the selection of curriculum is at the discretion of the parent who is overseeing the homeschooling program.
 Parents/guardians should document grades, attendance, assessments, type of curriculum, and exploratory activities such as CO-OP functions and field trips.
-The District does not offer guidance in this area; please see CDE’s Homes School Resources for more information.
+Please see CDE’s Home School Resources for more information.

 How do I enroll my student in Home Based Education?